 What we’re doing:

-- Helping you protect forest areas with the Natural Area Protection Tax Exemption Program (NAPTEP), land donations and conservation covenants
+- Helping protect with Natural Area Protection Tax Exemption Program (NAPTEP), land donations and covenants

 - Working with First Nations and conservation groups to monitor nature reserves and conservation covenants